swirlai/swirl-search/docs/Developer-Guide.md

 ## Configure Pipelines

-In Swirl 2.5, result processing was separated into two passes.
+In SWIRL 2.5, result processing was separated into two passes.
 The `SearchProvider.result_processors` runs first, followed by the `Search.post_result_processors` which adjusts length and finalizes.
 Example `result_processors` configuration from a Google PSE SearchProvider:

 ``` json
     "result_processors": [